tewarid/wireshark-nordic-ble-lua/README.md

-# Nordic nRF BLE Sniffer Wireshark Dissector in Lua
+# Wireshark Dissector in Lua for Nordic nRF BLE Sniffer

 This is a Lua port of Nordic's native dissector for the nRF BLE Sniffer.
 Legacy header (version 0.9.7) and call to `nordic_debug` dissector have not been ported.
 Submit a pull request if you port that portion of code.